 This might seem like a big hassle to find out whether you do better on a higher-fat or higher-carb diet, but in the off-season, it’s definitely worth it.
 Also, what’s stopping you?
 Keeping your energy surplus size, protein intake and training the same (while of course still trying to progress) for four months is not unreasonable.
 So do it, learn more about yourself!
 If you see a big difference in these ratings from your 40% fat months and your 20% fat months, you might be able to conclude that a higher-fat diet is something for you to stick to in the long term.
 Also, put it in perspective, if you plan on lifting weights and trying to improve your body composition for the rest of your life while you’re able (which if you’re reading this book I hope you are), then four months is just a drop in the bucket!

-If you have found this helpful, you might be pleased to know it is just a small section taken from our Muscle and Strength Pyramid books.
+If you have found this helpful, you might be pleased to know it is just a small section taken from our best-selling Muscle and Strength Pyramid books.

-Join 30,000+ other readers, get your copies here.
+Join 200,000 other readers, get your copies here.

 » Reference List